cheran-senthil/my-website/content/home/about.md

 # About Me

-Over the years I have built a strong foundation in pure mathematics complemented by experience programming.
-Recently, I have been curious about the underlying tech of blockchain and have worked towards solutions to replace ad-based revenue for sites by mining.
+I come from a strong mathematical background owing to Olympiad preparation in high school.
+Partly in due to this, I graduated from one of India's top Institutes for Engineering with a degree in Math and CS.